visualengineers/reflex/tools/ReFlex.TrackingServer/readme.md

 ```

 - if **Microsoft Azure Kinect** is not available as sensor and the error `k4a.dll cannot be found` is logged: make sure **Visual C++ Redistributable** is installed on the machine (see [Prerequisites](#installation-and-start)).

+- Building the Application the first time may fail due an error thrown when copying a sensor dll from the library in the post-build step. simply re-running the build command a second time solves that issue.

 **[⬆ back to top](#table-of-contents)**